 The road to recovery from addiction can be difficult.
 If you or someone you love suffers from addiction problems, the Master Center for Addiction Medicine is here to help.
-With our Medication-Assisted Treatment programs, we can help those who are addicted to opioids and alcohol to start their journey towards sober living.
-We provide comprehensive programs of medication and therapy-based treatments.
+With our Medication-Assisted Treatment programs, we can help those addicted to opioids and alcohol start their journey towards sober living.
+We provide comprehensive addiction treatment programs of medication and therapy-based treatments.

-Medication-Assisted Treatment (also referred to as MAT) is a method for treating substance use disorders that combines medication with behavioral therapy.
-All medications used are FDA-approved, and when administered alongside counseling and/or behavioral therapies, they provide a well-rounded approach to attaining and maintaining recovery, without the unpleasant symptoms.
+Medication-Assisted Treatment (MAT) is a method for treating substance use disorders that combines medication with behavioral therapy.
+All medications used are FDA-approved, and when administered alongside counseling and behavioral therapies, they provide a well-rounded approach to attaining and maintaining recovery without the unpleasant symptoms.

 It’s important to know that Medication-Assisted Treatment is not merely replacing one addictive substance with another, as critics of MAT have tried to claim.
 Instead, the MAT program treats the effects of addiction comprehensively, dealing effectively with the physical difficulties of overcoming drug dependence through medication in tandem with other therapies.
 We believe that by removing the physical and mental side effects caused by opioid withdrawal, patients can make much better progress and maintain sobriety.

-Opioids—also known as narcotics—come in many different forms, and they may be either prescription medications (usually prescribed as painkillers) or street drugs such as heroin.
-Opioids alter the chemistry of the brain, leading to drug tolerance, which in turn means that the user needs to increase the dose over time to achieve the same effect.
+Opioids—also known as narcotics—come in many different forms, and they may be prescription medications (usually prescribed as painkillers) or street drugs such as heroin.
+Opioids alter the brain’s chemistry, leading to drug tolerance, which in turn means that the user needs to increase the dose over time to achieve the same effect.
 Taking high doses of opiates over a sustained period leads to dependence and addiction.
-The body experiences extreme withdrawal when the user ceases from taking them.
+The body experiences extreme withdrawal when the user ceases to take them.
+Common opioids include:

 The side effects and cravings that opioid users get when they stop using the substance are incredibly intense and challenging to overcome, which is why so many patients in recovery relapse when proper support is not in place.
 MAT for opioid use disorders can help control: